Hashing and encryption, are they the same?

 Applications of hash functions

-Hashing is helpful in a number of scenarios.
+Hashing is helpful in several scenarios.
 For example, it can verify the integrity of a message; hash functions are commonly used in digital signatures.
-In addition, hash functions can be used for encryption and decryption; for example, AES-256 uses a key derived from a password by means of PBKDF2, which is itself a cryptographic hash function.
+In addition, hash functions can be used for encryption and decryption; for example, AES-256 uses a key derived from a password using PBKDF2, a cryptographic hash function.
 Finally, hashes are used to index data in hash tables or to detect duplicate files.
 Here are some of the more detailed use cases of hash functions:

 Data Retrieval